ocrmypdf/OCRmyPDF/docs/cookbook.rst

     ocrmypdf --rotate-pages myfile.pdf myfile.pdf

 You can increase (decrease) the parameter ``--rotate-pages-threshold`` to make page rotation more (less) aggressive.
+The threshold number is the ratio of how confidence the OCR engine is that the document image should be changed, compared to kept the same.
+A value of ``15.0`` is the default, and is fairly conservative.
+A value of ``2.0`` will produce more rotations, and more false positives.

 If the page is "just a little off horizontal", like a crooked picture, then you want ``--deskew``. ``--rotate-pages`` is for when the cardinal